 - Mix it into a hot soup (Butternut Squash or Lentil Soup are both tried & true)

-- Use it as a dip like you would hummus
+- Use it as a dip for veggies and hummus, like you would hummus

 - Toss roasted veggies in it